padraigconnolly/simple-kubernetes-deploy/README.md

 ```bash
 ansible-playbook -i hosts kube-dependencies.yml
 ```
-> Currently the version statically set to `1.22.4` to make sure you are using the same version that I have tested.
+> Currently the version statically set to `1.24` to make sure you are using the same version that I have tested.

-After this run the the `control-plane.yml` playbook to initialise the Kubernetes cluster and install the Flannel K8s network fabric:
+After this run the `control-plane.yml` playbook to initialise the Kubernetes cluster and install the Flannel K8s network fabric:
 ```bash
 ansible-playbook -i hosts control-plane.yml
 ```